AHE Learning Together Conference

 A number of vendors selling home-school curriculum and resources will be attending the conference.
 Come along prepared to spend your home-school allowance (if you haven’t already)!

 Julie Bogart is speaking at the AHE Learning Together Conference as part of her tour of the North Island.
 She will also be speaking at Whangarei, Hamilton, Hawkes Bay and Palmerston North.
-Special thanks to The Firelight Foundation through whom Julie’s visit has been make possible.
+Special thanks to The Firelight Foundation through whom Julie’s visit has been made possible.

 Keen to listen to the talks from our 2017 Learning Together Conference?